The few ∙

 The British aircraft industry produced about 180 to 300 first-line fighters and 140 first-line bombers a month.
-Hermann Goring projected that the present strength of the RAF would fall, and this decline would be aggravated by the continued decrease in production.
+Hermann Goring projected that the present strength of the RAF would decline, and the continued decrease in production would aggravate this drop-off.
 He anticipated that RAF would run out of frontline fighters.
-The Luftwaffe believed it was weakening Fighter Command at three times the actual attrition rate.
+The Luftwaffe believed it weakened Fighter Command at three times the actual attrition rate.

 The reports of downed RAF aircraft were consistently exaggerated.
 This created somewhat of a euphoric atmosphere.
-Quick victory seemed certain.
+Quick victory seemed inevitable.
 This simply was not the case.
 The Luftwaffe leadership became increasingly separated from reality.
-Repeatedly, the leadership asserted Fighter Command’s strength diminish and collapse.
-But they soon discovered that the RAF were able to send up defensive formations at will.
+Repeatedly, the leadership-asserted Fighter Command’s strength was diminished and near collapse.
+But they quickly discovered that the RAF could send up defensive formations at will.

 August 5 was coined “The Greatest Day” when the Luftwaffe mounted the largest number of raids of the entire air offensive.
 Of 115 bombers and 35 fighters sent, 75 planes were destroyed, and many others were damaged beyond repair.